IntersectMBO/essential-cardano/Essential_Cardano_weekly_reports.md

 ## Essential Cardano weekly reports

+### Week ending December 3rd
+This week, we approved the following contributions:
+-  Cardano Warriors in the Games and Entertainment section
+-  Empowa in the NFTs section in the NFTs section
+-  Fracada under the Resources section
+-  The ADAlator in the Plutus Pioneers section
+-  Hachi under a new Security Research & Tooling section

+### Week ending November 26th
+This week, we approved the following contributions:
+-  Milkomeda in a new Sidechains section
+-  aw0k3n algorithms in the NFTs section
+-  Typhon Wallet and ccvault in the Plutus Pioneers section

 ### Week ending November 19th
 This week, we approved the following contributions:
 - Genesis Auction House in the Tools and Explorers section